 All too often, we're eating our buyers' dust.
 As much as we want to rocket forward, our marketing inches forward in arthritic lurches.
 Meanwhile, B2B buyers are superbly nimble in their sprawling digital exploration.

 What's preventing enterprise marketers from operating at customer speed?
 The prevailing Industrial Age mentality certainly isn't helping.
 We've been conditioned to believe efficient procedures are the key to responding faster (and better).
 However, these are the very elements that may be slowing us down.
 Sometimes we miss opportunities to engage with buyers because we're fixated on executing rigid processes rather than delivering fluid responses.
 This doesn't cut it in a digital world, where customers are in control and B2B marketers are obliged to "pull" them in.

 Without question, becoming more agile would be a plus for marketing.
 But even better would be what Nexxworks CEO, Rik Vera, suggests: Focus primarily on the customer experience, rather than internal (industrial) processes.
 Marketers need to "liquefy" customer responses, says Vera in his company's blog.
-The key to doing that, he claims, is to be flexible and informed in the moment, using interconnected data and customer analytics to shape your answers and guide your organization's acceleration.
+The key to doing that, he claims, is to be flexible and informed in the moment, using customer analytics to shape your answers and guide your organization's acceleration.

 Analytics: Not Only for the Funnel